 By ensuring a continuum of education and training opportunities that support a skilled workforce in the electrical and electronics sector, Slovenia's workforce combines successfully the country's long industrial tradition with ingenuity and skills to produce clever technical solutions.

-The electrical and electronics sector employs nearly 32,500 people in over 670 companies.
+The electrical and electronics sector employs nearly 34,000 people in some 670 companies.
 Some 2,100 students are enrolled in undergraduate courses for electrical and electronics engineers.
 The number of students in secondary schools for electrical engineering and computers is around 2,900.

 Since the gross enrolment ratio in tertiary level of education is 85% of the Slovenian population, it does not come as a surprise that some 91% of population is able to communicate in one and 71% of population is able to communicate in in two or more world languages respectively with English and German being the most widespread.
 Government-sponsored training and re-training programmes help upgrade job seekers’ employability by providing adult education and other in-demand skills to meet employers’ entry-level job requirements.
 Co-financing is available to manufacturers to provide training in skills specific to their jobs for new employees within the framework of Slovenia’s active employment policy measures.